The Geotechnical Engineering Office

 In addition, we provide "clinic" advice to departments at any stage of their projects to deal with geotechnical problems which arise in the course of their projects.

-As part of the ongoing technical responsibilities of the Geotechnical Engineering Office, the Division also manages the list of accepted reinforced fill products used in Hong Kong and the list of approved off-site rebar prefabrication yards for public works contracts.
+As part of the ongoing technical responsibilities of the Geotechnical Engineering Office, the Division also manages the list of accepted reinforced fill products used in Hong Kong.

 Implementation of Tunnel / Cavern Related Projects